AnhGeek/esp8266-relay/README.md

 # esp8266-relay
 Esp8266 project to control 4 relays in Normally Open mode.
+It inherit from this [project](https://github.com/lauroro/esp8266-relay).

 - **Pay attention while handling main voltage items**.
 Don't plug main voltage items while your esp is connected to your PC.
 Be sure to not touch exposed cables.
 Don't do anything if you don't know what you're doing please.
 If you are following this project just to try it don't use main voltage devices at all, just use your relay modules, as they have a built-in led that turns on and off giving you a harmless feedback.